anninwonderland/avito-test/README.md

 _____________________
 ##### 📐 Height and width
-The basic banner size is 320px * 240px.
-You can edit these values *(placeholder will give you a hint about value which fits the aspect ratio 3:4)*
+The default banner size is 320px * 240px.
+You can edit these values *(placeholder will give you a hint about the value which fits the aspect ratio 3:4)*.

 These fields are **required**.